 Debentures, which are guaranteed by the Government can not be classified as secured since they are not secured by way of tangible assets.
 According to Part-1 of Schedule III to the Companies Act 2013, the nature of security should be specified in case of secured loan which include debentures.

-Therefore, the debentures, under the given case, should be, classified as 'unsecured loan' in the Balance sheet with a disclosure of the fact of a Government Guarantee.
+Therefore, the debentures, under the given case, should be, classified as finerefore, the debentures, under the given case, should be, classified as funsecured loan' in the Balance sheet with a disclosure of the fact of a Government Guarantee.